Jennifer Loewenstein

-Jennifer Loewenstein is politically active in Madison, Wisconsin, and writes as a freelance journalist.
-Her work has appeared in academic journals such as The Journal of Palestine Studies, and she is a regular contributor to CounterPunch magazine.
+Jennifer Loewenstein is an American activist.
+She is politically active in Madison, Wisconsin, and writes as a freelance journalist.
+Her work has appeared in academic journals such as The Journal of Palestine Studies, and she is a regular contributor to the CounterPunch magazine.

 Background

 Loewenstein lived in Israel in 1963 as a child when her father played first trumpet in the Israel Philharmonic Orchestra.
 She returned in 1981 as a junior in college, and later as an adult.
 Loewenstein has lived in Palestinian refugee camps in Beirut and traveled in the Palestinian Territories, where she worked for five months in 2002 at the Mezan Center for Human Rights in Gaza City.
 She has returned to Gaza several times since then.